vfarcic/cncf-demo/manuscript/define-deploy-dev/README.md

 With `ytt`, you can:
 * **add programming logic to your YAML** - for example, you can externalize values to variables, extract repeated snippets to functions, and make whole sections conditional. `ytt` does this using a Python-like language called Starlark.

-* **patch YAML files** - this means you can use ‘overlay' YAML files to modify base YAML files.
+* **patch YAML files** - this means you can use 'overlay' YAML files to modify base YAML files.
 With patching, you can do things like matching, inserting, replacing, or removing items.

 * **make YAML files into reusable templates**